mokone-september/mokone-september/README.md

 - 👋 Hi, I’m @mokone-september
-- 👀 I’m interested in GIS
+- 👀 I’m interested in learning and growing
 - 🌱 I’m currently a software engineering graduate from HyperionDev
-- 💞️ I’m looking to collaborate on anything open source and using geospatial technology
+- 💞️ I’m looking to collaborate on open source development
 - 📫 How to reach me is easy, mokoneseptember@gmail.com

 <!---